Korean War: Military

+ROK-UN Losses

-South Korea reported 137,899 military deaths and 24,495 missing, 450,742 wounded, and 8,343 prisoners.
+South Korea originally reported 137,899 military deaths and 24,495 missing, 450,742 wounded, and 8,343 prisoners.
+The South Korean government later stated an official tally of 184,573 killed or missing in action, with about 257,000 military deaths in total from all causes.
+Historian Max Hastings estimates South Korean casualties higher at 415,000 killed and 429,000 wounded.

 The United States suffered 33,739 deaths in battle, including those missing and declared dead, and 2,835 non-battle deaths.
 There were 17,730 other non-battle US military deaths outside Korea during the same period erroneously included as war deaths until 2000.
-The US suffered 103,284 wounded in action.
+The US government estimates that 103,284 American soldiers were wounded in action, with another 10,218 that were captured by Communist forces or went missing in action.
+1,789,000 American soldiers served in the war, accounting for 31% of the 5,720,000 Americans who served on active duty worldwide from 1950 to 1953.

 American combat casualties were over 90% of non-Korean UN losses.
 US battle deaths were 8,516 up to their first engagement with the Chinese on 1 November 1950.
 The first four months prior to the Chinese intervention were by far the bloodiest per day for US forces, as they engaged the well-equipped KPA in intense fighting.
 American medical records show that from July to October 1950, the army sustained 31% of the combat deaths it ultimately incurred in the entire 37-month war.
-1,789,000 American soldiers served in the war, accounting for 31% of the 5,720,000 Americans who served on active duty worldwide from 1950 to 1953.
+45% of American casualties would be incurred after the first armistice negotiations with the Communists took place.

-Deaths from non-American militaries for the United Nations Command totaled 3,730, with another 379 missing.
+Deaths from non-American militaries for the UN Command totaled 3,730, with another 379 missing.

+The Chinese and North Koreans claimed that about 390,000 soldiers from the US, 660,000 soldiers from South Korea and 29,000 other UN soldiers were "eliminated" from the battlefield.